DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/6-Upload-Int-CA-Cert.png)

-7. The Intermediate CA, signed by the External Root CA, has been successfully uploaded to the KEYNOA cloud.
-This implies that the application certificates issued by the Intermediate CA are trusted by the External Root CA. Consequently, all device App Certificates are (indirectly) issued by the External Root CA.
+7. The Intermediate CA, signed by the Enterprise Root CA, has been successfully uploaded to the KEYNOA cloud.
+This implies that the application certificates issued by the Intermediate CA are trusted by the Enterprise Root CA. Consequently, all device App Certificates are (indirectly) issued by the Enterprise Root CA.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/7-Upload-Successful.png)